RimworldTogether/Guide/src/selfhosting/going-public.md

 **NOTE:** Follow recommended patch note updates as this script does not automate them.

----

-# Additional Notes
+## Additional Notes

-Please head over to the [Mods section](https://rimworldtogether.github.io/Guide/selfhosting/mods.html) of the guide to finish setting up your server's mods
+Please head over to the [Mods section](https://rimworldtogether.github.io/Guide/selfhosting/mods.html) of the guide to finish setting up your server's mods.

 ## Troubleshooting